Brooklyn Unchained: Caribbean LGBTQ Immigrant Support Group

 Registration is required.
 RSVP HERE at https://bit.ly/BrooklynUnchained

-The Brooklyn Unchained group will hold in-person and virtual spaces for participants to release anxiety, combat loneliness, gain tools for managing stress, and be resilient.
-Mohamed Q. Amin is the guest facilitator of the support group, and Sai manages the program.
+Our goal to provide hyper-local healing spaces in neighborhoods with strong Caribbean ties, such as Little Caribbean in Brooklyn persists.
+The Brooklyn Unchained group will hold both in-person and virtual spaces for participants to release anxiety, combat loneliness, gain tools for managing stress, and be resilient.

 About Caribbean Equality Project:

-The Caribbean Equality Project (CEP) is an NYC-based community organization that empowers, advocates for, and represents Afro and Indo-Caribbean, lesbian, gay, bisexual, transgender, gender non-conforming, and queer Caribbean immigrants in New York City.
-Through public education, community organizing, civic engagement, storytelling, and cultural and social programming, the organization's work focuses on advocacy for LGBTQ+ and immigrant rights, gender equity, racial justice, immigration, and mental health services, and ending hate violence in the Caribbean diaspora.
-To date, CEP is the only educational-based agency serving the Caribbean-American LGBTQ+ community in New York City, dedicated to cultivating supportive and progressive Caribbean neighborhoods free of violence, oppression, and discrimination.
-The organization's intersectional organizing fosters solidarity, community partnerships, and greater family acceptance in New York and beyond.
+Caribbean Equality Project (CEP) is a grassroots community-based immigrant rights organization that empowers, advocates for, and represents Afro and Indo-Caribbean LGBTQ+ people in New York City.
+Through public education, community organizing, civic engagement, storytelling, and cultural and social programming, the organization focuses on advocacy for LGBTQ+ and immigrant rights, gender equity, racial justice, immigration, mental health services, and ending hate violence in the Caribbean diaspora.

 To learn more about the Caribbean Equality Project and for regular updates on our work, connect with us on Facebook, Instagram, and YouTube at @CaribbeanEqualityProject, and Twitter at @CaribEquality.